Blacklion14/BootStrap/README.md

-# Tindog_responsive
+# BootStrap
-Complete web using bootsrap
+Taking idea from anathor webSite and creating a full responsive webPage using BootStrap Libraries and CSS